-User data is of high value to businesses, and product information is valuable to consumers – information intermediaries sell valuable data to customers and companies.
+User data is of high value to businesses, and product information is valuable to consumers – information intermediaries sell useful data to customers and companies.

-- Incentive Marketing.
-Is what it is – offering some remuneration to users in exchange for desired action.
-Widely used in mobile apps marketing to rank in various TOPs (lists) in stores.
+- Incentive Marketing is what it is – offering some remuneration to users in exchange for the desired action — widely used in mobile apps marketing to rank in various TOPs (lists) in stores.

 - Audience Measurement Service.
-Online agencies that explore markets and consumer behaviour on the web.
+Agencies that explore markets and consumer behavior on the web.

 - Metamediary.
 Facilitates the transaction between the seller and the buyer by providing information and providing relevant services.
-Does not take direct part in the transaction.
+It does not take a direct part in the deal.

 Wholesale and retail online merchants of goods and services.

 - Virtual Merchant.
-A retailer working exclusively on the Internet.
-A wider used term nowadays is ecommerce.
+A retailer that works exclusively on the Internet.
+A more comprehensive used term nowadays is e-commerce.

 - Digital seller (aka Bit Vendor).
-Sells exclusively digital products and services.
+A company that sells exclusively digital products and services.
 Perform sales and delivery on its own.

 5. Manufacturing (brand \ direct)